Bénabar: Biography

 Bénabar performing in Paris on Bastille Day 2011.

 Bénabar began his career in the cinema, working as an assistant on Le Brasier (1991) before directing three short subjects: Nada Lezard (1991), José Jeannette (1992) and Sursum corda (1994).
-He then turned to music, working for some time with his friend Patchol who gave him his nickname (Bénabar being the "verlan" of Barnabé, the name he was using on stage).
+He then turned to music, working for some time with his friend Patchol, who gave him his nickname (Bénabar being the "verlan" of Barnabé, the name he was using on stage).
 With "Les associés" he sang for several years in small places in France, Belgium, and Switzerland before the release of Bénabar (2001), which raised his profile sufficiently to make him the opening act for Henri Salvador.
 He was nominated as a Revelation for the "Victoires de la musique 2003" but did not win it.
 In 2004, after the successful release of Les risques du métier, he won the award for "album "chanson/variété" of the year".
-His next album Reprise des négociations sold better than the previous ones: according to Le Figaro, Bénabar reached number 4 for CD sales in France, with 2.18 million euros sales in 2006.
-In 2007 he won the awards for "Male group or artist of the year" and "original song of the year" (for Le dîner).
+His next album Reprise des négociations sold better than the previous ones: according to Le Figaro, Bénabar reached number 4 for CD sales in France, with 2.18 million euros in sales in 2006.
+In 2007, he won the awards for "Male group or artist of the year" and "original song of the year" (for Le dîner).